 Each year, all schools must transition from one academic year to the next.
-In Twine, this process happens in multiple phases:
+In TwineSIS, this process happens in three phases:

-Once the next academic year has been defined, you may begin adding new staff & student records for next year, per the School Year Transition Phase 1 help article.
+Once the next school year is defined, you may begin adding new staff & student accounts for next year, per the Phase 1 help article.

 The final phase for transition is to stop synchronizing data from the old school year and begin synchronizing data for the coming year.

-For most schools this happens during the first week of July.
-If you run summer programs and need this date to happen later in the summer, the sync date can be moved as needed.
-You'll receive an email from Twine Support with the proposed schedule toward the end of the school year.
+For most schools, this happens during the first week of July.
+Twine Support sends an email with the proposed schedule toward the end of the school year.
+If you run summer programs and need this date to happen later in the summer, the sync date can be adjusted as needed.

 Please see the Phase 3: Edsby data sync cutover help center article for more information.